clelantoson/doonething-terms/README.md

 ## 9. Subscriptions

-The App may offer an auto-renewable subscription called **Do One Thing Pro**.
+The App may offer an auto-renewable subscription called **CapyDo Pro**.

 Subscription prices, durations, included features, and any trial periods are displayed in the App and in the App Store before purchase.